Intuition: The Key to Shamanic Thinking

 As the Western reader, I urge you to see things such as evil spirits and curses as real, because if people believe in them, they are real, they are the ‘truths’ of those believers.

-Each and every one of the billions of truths is real.
+Each and every one of the billions of truths are real.
 Belief and truth are shamanic cornerstones that anyone following a shamanic way of thinking needs to honor unconditionally…

 OK, I know, we went pretty much off track and largely abandoned our practical discussion on Intuition.